 Go and discover...

-As the first H2 Hotel outside the German-speaking region, the new H2 Hotel Budapest will open in the autumn 2020.
+As the first H2 Hotel outside the German-speaking region, the new H2 Hotel Budapest will open in 2021.
 It is located in the centre of Pest on the eastern side of the Danube, only 500 metres from the river and the famous Chain Bridge.
 The H2 Hotel Budapest is ideal if you are looking for accommodation in the city centre for your overnight stay in Budapest, from where you can reach the most important sights on foot.

 You can also reach the Metro 1, 2 and 3 station in four to seven minutes on foot.
 The Deák Ferenc tér junction, where the three main underground lines run in addition to trams and buses, is a ten-minute walk away.